natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The main attribute of the Churchill I is obviously its armour. the 89 to 178 mm of the front hull together with the 63.5 mm of side armour means that this tank performs very well when angled.
 However overangling can reveal the thinly armoured engine in the back.
 The very big tracks also aid in protection as they can soak up a lot of shells.
-Do not let the enemy get to your rear as all tanks at the Churchill I's BR can go through.
+However, this leaves you vulnerable to being detracked.
+Do not let the enemy get to your rear as all tanks at the Churchill I's BR can penetrate it.

 The turret of the Churchill I is very well armoured overall, it has 89 mm all around except 114 mm on the front.
 On the front, there is also a 50 mm thick mantlet plate below the main plate that when combined offers superb frontal protection.
 The turret front has a couple of small weak spots in the front where the turret MG and sight are placed: the armour is only 50 mm thick and can be penetrated by any opposing tank.
 Always keep the turret in motion when at close range.

 The roof armour of the turret and hull are both very thin and can be easily strafed by aircraft with a calibre of 20 mm or larger.
+Little can be done, but sticking close to an SPAA vehicle or keeping under trees can help mitigate these risks.

 The 5 crew members of the Churchill allow for decent survivability, however, due to the packed crew in the turret, an APHE shell will knock the crew entirely if it goes through.
 If this happens you'll have to wait for the hull-gunner (presuming they're still alive) to take up the gunner's position.